Recent Submissions

 • Ambitious EPA rules to face stark permitting reality

-Littlefield, Anna; Handler, Bradley P.; Bazilian, Morgan D.; Colorado School of Mines.
+Littlefield, Anna; Handler, Bradley P.; Bazilian, Morgan; Colorado School of Mines.
 Payne Institute for Public Policy (Colorado School of Mines.
 Arthur Lakes LibraryPayne Institute for Public Policy, 2023-05-17)

 Payne Institute Program Managers Anna Littlefield and Brad Handler, and Director Morgan Bazilian write about how in early May EPA proposed major new carbon emissions standards for coal and many gas-fired electric power plants.
 Prominent among the options is carbon capture and storage (CCS)—this represents a unique and significant possibility for the technology.
 The proposal highlights the pressing need to accelerate permitting of CO2 pipelines and injection wells.